Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

 Batch Shipyard images, please see the command `misc mirror-images`.
 This command should be run for every Batch Shipyard version that you intend to use in conjunction with this option.
+* (optional) `delay_docker_image_preload` controls when to perform Docker image preloading for `native` Linux pools only.
+If this property is set to `true` for `native` Linux pools, then Docker images are loaded during the node prep phase (i.e., the Azure Batch start task).
+Advantages to delaying preloading to this phase is to decouple potential image preload failures with other problems that can cause a node to go in unusable state.
+This option has no effect on non-`native` pools as images are always "delay" preloaded.
+Similarly, this option has no effect on Windows pools.

 `data_replication` is an entirely optional section to exert fine-grained control of the download and data replication behavior for container images.